tomneutens/serial_monitor/README.md

 ![A screenshot of the component](/doc/img/editor.png)

+### Install

+npm install @tomneutens/serial_monitor

 ### Usage

-The component can both be used in plain html or integrated into a typescript frontend application using lit-element.
+The component can both be used in plain html (built and bundled version) or integrated into a typescript frontend application using lit-element.

 #### Plain html
 Link the main.js file in your html and start using the serial-montitor tag.